 Sewage disposal in Woodford is the responsibility of all the residents since all systems are privately owned.
 The State Agency of Natural Resources (ANR) has universal authority for required standards and permitting of water supply and wastewater disposal.
-Of the total 269 (housing units reported in the 1990 census, 234 have septic tank or cesspool and 35 are by other means (to be updated if comparable information is reported in the 2000 or 2010 US Census).
-The initial housing unit count in the 2010 census for Woodford is 363 (154 42.4% are seasonal, recreational or occasional use).
-In 2000, the total number of housing units was 355.
-Note the substantial increase in housing units between 1990 and 2010 is 34.9%.
+Of the total 269 housing units reported in the 1990 census, 234 have septic tank or cesspool and 35 are by other means (to be updated if comparable information is reported in the 2000 or 2010 US Census).
+The housing unit count in the 2020 census for Woodford is 337 (approximately 170 are seasonal, recreational or occasional use).
+In 2010, the total number of housing units was 363.
+Note the substantial decrease in housing units between 2010 and 2020.
 It is required of all residents, whether year-round or seasonal, to have properly functioning systems.
 This is to avoid surface or groundwater contamination from adversely affecting water supplies needed to ensure a high quality environment.